easyapi-web/easyapi-web.github.io/docs/guide/use.md

 2. Right-click in the editor and select **EasyApi** > **ExportMarkdown**
 3. A Markdown document will be generated with all API details

+## Export Only Selected Methods

+Since v3.1.6, EasyApi respects method-level selection when exporting.
+Select one or more methods in the editor (either by caret or by selecting a text range that spans them) before triggering an export — only the endpoints whose source method matches (or overrides) the selection are exported, instead of every endpoint in the containing class.

+This works for every export channel (Postman, Markdown, cURL, HttpClient, Hoppscotch).
+If no methods are selected, the whole containing class is exported as before.

 ## Call an API

 1. Open a Java/Kotlin file containing API endpoints